A topic from the subject of Physical Chemistry in Chemistry.

 Introduction:

-- Zeolites and molecular sieves are crystalline microporous materials with a regular arrangement of pores and channels.
+Zeolites and molecular sieves are crystalline microporous aluminosilicates with a well-defined, regular arrangement of pores and channels.
+Their unique structure allows for size-selective adsorption and catalysis.

 Key Points:

-- Microporous Structure: Pores have diameters typically between 0.4 and 2.0 nanometers.
+• Microporous Structure: Pores have diameters typically between 0.4 and 2.0 nanometers, allowing for size-selective separation of molecules.

-- High Surface Area: Provide a large surface area for adsorption and catalysis.
+• High Surface Area: Provides a large surface area for adsorption and catalysis, leading to high efficiency in various applications.

-- Selective Adsorption: Pore sizes and shapes allow selective adsorption of specific molecules.
+• Selective Adsorption: Pore sizes and shapes allow selective adsorption of specific molecules based on their size and shape, enabling separations.

 Main Concepts: